A Structural Condition on Point Sets with Few Distinct Dot Products: Preliminaries

-Rearranging, we have that $|L_n| \ll n^{2 \alpha - 1}$. \end{proof}
+Rearranging, we have that $|L_n| \leq 64 \frac{m^2}{n}$. \end{proof}

-Intuitively, we are saying that if a configuration has \emph{not too many} dot products, then it also has \emph{not too many} supporting lines.
-It should therefore follow that there exists one line which supports many points.
+The above result says that if a configuration has \emph{not too many} dot products, then it also has \emph{not too many} supporting lines.
+It follows that there exists one line which supports many points.

+\begin{lemma}[Existence of a rich line] Let $P_n$ be a set of $n$ points in $\R^2$, with at most $m$ dot products.
+Then, $P_n$ must contain a supporting line with $n^2/(64m^2)$ points --- we call this the ``rich line.'' \end{lemma}

+\begin{proof} By Lemma~\ref{upper-bound-lines}, there are at most $64 m^2 /n$ supporting lines.
+Therefore, at least one of these lines (what we call the ``rich line'') must contain at least $n^2/(64m^2)$ points. \end{proof}